testsleeekGithub/trex/doc/installation.rst

 Requirements
 ~~~~~~~~~~~~

-The requirements to run Spyder are:
+The requirements to run TRex are:

 * `Python <http://www.python.org/>`_ 2.7 or >=3.3